yunzhaol/Paper/README.md

 # What is the number of death in Toronto in 2023?
 An analysis for death registry of each month.

 ## Overview
 This paper analyzes data of death registry in Toronto in 2023, to see the number of death in each month.

-LLMs were not used in this project.
+Claim: LLMs were not used in this project.

 ## File Structure